askworkshop/ask2024/invited.md

 # Invited Speakers

 Here is the list of confirmed speakers.
-We will update the list and add the title and abstracts soon. <br>
+We will add more speakers and add the talk title and abstracts soon. <br>

 <ul>
 <li>Christina Boura, Institut de Recherche en Informatique Fondamentale (IRIF), France</li>